-Telehealth, telemedicine and virtual doctors are terms that are not commonly used in the workplace, but very soon they will be.
-As businesses seek to place employee wellbeing at the forefront of their minds, many will soon turn to digital technology to help employees with medical ailments.
+Telehealth, telemedicine, and virtual doctors are terms that are not commonly used in the workplace, but very soon they will be.
+As businesses seek to place employee wellbeing at the forefront of their minds, many will soon turn to technology and embrace HR digital transformation, which ultimately helps employees with medical ailments.

-You may be asking yourself, “What is telemedicine and how does this affect employee wellbeing?”.
+You may be asking yourself, “What is telemedicine, and how does this affect employee wellbeing?”.
 Well if you are, you’ve come to the right place.
-This article will give you all the information you need about telemedicine, along with why you may want to start considering utilising it soon.
+This article will give you all the information you need about telemedicine, along with why you may want to start considering utilizing it soon.

 What is telemedicine?